DavidZajicek/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

 7-puts_half.c - print the second half of a given string 8-print_array.c - print n elements of an array of integers 9-strcpy.c - copy a str
+100-atoi.c - convert a string to an int